Willson Contreras Player Props: Cardinals vs. Diamondbacks

 Willson Contreras At The Plate

-- He has not hit a long ball in his 15 games this season.
+- In 16 games played this season, he has not hit a long ball.

-- Contreras has driven in a run in four games this year (26.7%), but has had no multiple-RBI games.
+- Contreras has driven in a run in five games this year (31.3%), but has had no multiple-RBI games.

-- In four of 15 games this season, he has scored, including multiple runs once.
+- In four of 16 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.